 Vanderbilt Recovery Support in collaboration with Work/Life Connections is pleased to offer Recovery Support Meetings, which take place twice a week and are open to all staff, faculty, fellows, residents, and graduate/professional students.
-Tuesday meetings take place at 12:00pm in the VRS Lounge, located in the Center for Student Wellbeing.
-Thursday meetings take place at 8:00pm in Moore College, seminar classroom A117, located in the Kissam Center. *Summer meetings take place on Thursdays at 8:00pm in the Center for Student Wellbeing classroom.
+Tuesday meetings take place at 12:00pm, and Thursday meetings take place at 8:00pm.
+Both meetings are held in the VRS lounge, located in the Center for Student Wellbeing.

 Vanderbilt Recovery Support meetings follow an open discussion format.
 They are open to anyone who believes they can benefit from the group.
 While most attendees are in recovery from a chemical dependency addiction, those in or seeking recovery from any addiction or mood disorder are welcome to attend.

 What can you expect at your first VRS meeting?

 When attending for the first time, you can expect to find a private, intimate classroom setting.
 A chairperson will open the meeting with a topic.
 Attendees may share, one at a time, but sharing is not required.
 Attendees do not give advice or address anyone directly during the meeting.
 New attendees have the option to introduce themselves and are made to feel as welcome as possible, but will not be pressured to participate if they would just like to listen.
 While VRS is not religious in any way, subject matter may have a spiritual connotation unique to the person sharing.